ovh/docs/pages/platform/ai-training/01_CONCEPTS_data/guide.en-sg.md

 ## Considerations

 > [!warning]
-> Before running the job and after it finishes running, the data you attached to the job are synchronized from the OVHcloud Object Storage to a distributed filesystem, it is used as a cache for your training jobs.
+> Before running the job and after it finishes running, the data you attached to the job are synchronised from the OVHcloud Object Storage to a distributed filesystem, it is used as a cache for your training jobs.

 ## Going further